Your Lyme Journey

 A great deal of confusion surrounds the diagnosis and treatment of Lyme disease.
 To date, the medical community hasn’t reached a consensus on how Lyme disease is diagnosed and treated most effectively.
 The challenge with Lyme disease is that there isn’t one established set of diagnostic criteria or a surefire treatment protocol that’s universally accepted or successful in the medical community.
 Patients see an average of five doctors over a two-year period before being diagnosed.

-With up to 440,000 new cases each year, and millions of people enduring persistent, chronic Lyme disease symptoms globally, it’s critical patients are aware there are two schools of thought about Lyme.
+With over 476,000 new cases each year, and millions of people enduring persistent, chronic Lyme disease symptoms globally, it’s critical patients are aware there are two schools of thought about Lyme.
 Patients should feel empowered to make informed choices about their care with their medical provider.

 Frequently asked questions